binh234/AI-ML/002_StableDiffusion/README.md

 ![Upsampling](images/stable-diffusion-autoencoder-decoder-upsampling.png)

 The decoder acts on a 4x64x64 dimensional vector and generates a 3x512x512 image.
-The original Stable Diffusion model (till version 2.0) generates a 512×512 dimensional image by default.
+The original Stable Diffusion model (till version 2.0) will generate a 512×512 dimensional image by default.

 ## The Entire Process of Training Stable Diffusion

-The entire process can be summarized in the following image.
+The entire process can be summarized in the following image:

 ![Entire training process](images/stable-diffusion-training-process-ldm-paper.png)